-The additional monitoring and reporting fee for ECC is set out in the latest 'Essex County Council Developers Guide to Infrastructure Contributions' available here.
+The additional monitoring and reporting fee for ECC is set out in the latest 'Essex County Council Developers Guide to Infrastructure Contributions' available here and the appropriate fee added to the contribution.
 Reporting on obligations is made annually in the Infrastructure and Funding Statement.